Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Our Stochastic Block Models

-For each pair of nodes, $i$ and $j$, we assume that the number of trips that depart from $i$ and arrive at $j$ at time $t$ is Poisson-distributed with mean $\mt{ijt} = \sum_{g,h} C_{ig}\wt{ght} C_{jh}$.
+For each pair of nodes, $i$ and $j$, we assume that the number of trips that depart from $i$ {at time $t$} and arrive at $j$ is Poisson-distributed with mean $\mt{ijt} = \sum_{g,h} C_{ig}\wt{ght} C_{jh}$.
 Our use of the Poisson distribution follows \cite{karrer2011stochastic} and \cite{peixoto2017bayesian}, facilitates computation, and is standard for modeling count data (although overdispersion is a concern).